mnyrop/wax-cli/docs/cli-spec.md

             pages:
             search:
     ```
+6. I run `bundle exec wax lint my_collection` to check for any errors & warnings with my collection data & configuration. (e.g., missing id, invalid csv, unallowed column header/key, etc.)
-6. I run `bundle exec wax build collection my_collection` which will run * all * the specified build tasks and create/update the `.wax-cache` with information about what's been done to enable md5/diff-based partial rebuilds.
+7. I run `bundle exec wax build collection my_collection` which will run *all* the build tasks specified in the collection `build` config (in this case `simple_images`, `iiif`, `pages` and `search`) for the jekyll site to use with and create/update the `.wax-cache` with information about what's been done to enable md5/diff-based partial rebuilds.
-7. Later, if I want to build a specific output for the collection (e.g., the pages), I can run the command with a flag, e.g.,
+8. Later, if I want to (re)build a specific output for the collection (e.g., the pages), I can run the command with a flag, e.g.,
     ```sh
     bundle exec wax build collection my_collection --pages
     ```